tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Allowed Type hints
 1. `Variant` "any type" - similar to not specifying any type except
 	* when used as a return type it forces some value to be returned
+2. `void` - only for return types
+3. Built-in types
+4. Native classes (`Object` `Node` etc)
+5. Global classes
+6. Inner classes
+7. Global, native, and named custom enums. this is the same as `int`
+	* Th

 #### Stick to one style